rmm5t/ryan.mcgeary.org/_posts/2011-02-09-vendor-everything-still-applies.md

 title: "“Vendor Everything” Still Applies"
 ---

+**UPDATE:** Since writing this post, I have since switched to using [rbenv](https://github.com/sstephenson/rbenv) for my ruby version management.
+I no longer use RVM.
+Rbenv lends itself nicely to the workflow described here, and some of the workflow below has been modified to reflect that.

 That's right.
 The title is a homage to the (now [_defunkt_](http://twitter.com/defunkt))
 [err the blog](http://errtheblog.com/posts/50-vendor-everything), and keeping